 Many times, you have some indication that you may be terminated in the near future.
 You may be aware, for example, that a restructuring is going to happen.
-In other cases, your relationship with your superiors has changed and you now feel that you are being documented or that your performance appraisals do not accurately portray how you have been performing.
+In other cases, your relationship with your superiors has changed and you now feel that you are being documented or that your performance appraisals do not accurately portray how you re performing.
 There are times when you will probably be able to see a termination coming before it actually happens.

 If you are in this position, the lawyers at Whitten & Lublin can assist you in building the strongest case possible should your termination indeed occur or in responding to a negative performance review.
 There are many pre-termination strategies we can discuss to give you the comfort you need in dealing with the possibility of a job loss.

-4) Your job or pay has been fundamentally changed and you do not agree to those changes:
+4) Your job or pay was fundamentally changed and you do not agree to those changes:

-If your job duties, pay, or any other important aspect of your job (including the environment) are fundamentally altered, without advanced notice, and without your agreement, you may have been constructively dismissed.
+If your job duties, pay, or any other important aspect of your job (including the environment) are fundamentally altered, without advanced notice, and without your agreement, you may be constructively dismissed.
 In such a case, it is critical to meet with an employer lawyer as soon as possible after the changes are made known to you, so that you will not be seen as condoning or agreeing to the changes.
 If you are constructively dismissed, you may be entitled to damages in the same way as if you were outright terminated.

 The lawyers at Whitten & Lublin have successfully handled countless cases of constructive dismissal and have the necessary experience to provide you with the advice at the time right when you need it.